omaryup/Data_Analysis_Portfolio/README.md

 ## 👋 Hi, and welcome! 👋

-(*) I am a Finance major with over 3 years of experience in Asset Management and trade settlement Operations.
+(*) My name is Omar Yupanqui, I am a Finance major with over 3 years of experience in Asset Management and trade settlement Operations.
 I have experience supporting different businesses such as Fixed Income, Real Estate, and Retirement.

 (*) I am highly interested in pursuing a career in Data and passionate about technology, and its applications to finance.